jowharshamshiri/Janus/janus-docs-cli/test-output/README.md

 # User Management API Documentation

-This directory contains automatically generated documentation for the Unix Socket API with Development Hub features.
+This directory contains automatically generated documentation for the Janus with Development Hub features.

 ## Files